robertvanlienden/Ollama-EasyPHPRompt/README.md

-# Olllama test
+# Ollama EasyPHPRompt
 ## Warning; Just some quick-and-dirty POC!
 Don't expect nice and shiny things!
+I just hack around to create some cool stuff with ollama here :)

-Simple test project for Ollama (local use LLM).
+Simple test project for [Ollama](https://ollama.com/) (local use LLM).

 With this project, you can simply add `PromtTypes` to re-use on every request.

 ## Features
-- Pre-define prompt types for re-use
+- Pre-define prompt prefix/suffixes for re-use
 - Add requests with your own data using the pre-defined prompts

 ## Example use